 Success in business depends on answering some key questions: What do my customers want?
 How do they want it?
 How are their expectations changing?
 What will my customers want next in 5,10 or 15 years?
 Design thinking helps businesses to answer these questions by ensuring that appropriate time, expertise and resources are allocated to discovery and ideation phase of any project or initiative.
 Design thinking principles focus on delivering outcomes on the crossroad of what is desirable (by customers), feasible (often technology wise) and viable (from a business point of view).

 Applying human centred design principles to testing and prototyping ideas guarantees that any project scope is grounded in customer insights and backed by external research.
 Design thinking minimizes the uncertainty and risk of innovation by engaging customers or users through a series of prototypes to learn, test and refine concepts.
-Practitioners rely on customer insights gained from real-world experiments, focus groups and research, not just historical data or market analysis.
+Practitioners rely on customer insights gained from real-world experiments, focus groups and research, not just historical data, anecdotal evidence or market analysis.
 This in turn helps to ensure, for example, that any application of robo-advice, which offers low-cost and automated online banking and investment services, does not cut out human-touch in favour of technology and digital interactions.
 More and more consumers expect Amazon-like experiences across the spectrum of services they receive, regardless if they are opening a new bank account, managing their ISA account and choosing funds to invest into, ordering a meal from a local restaurant, buying an airline ticket, or even obtaining government services.

 Design thinking approach first seeks context through understanding and through empathy with the intended end-user / customer – their motivations and needs.
 This frames the design challenge, whether the ultimate goal is to design a product, redesign a service model or a single service touch-point.
 It starts with exploration – the discovery phase – which includes immersion in and observation of the client & service landscape, mapping out ‘as is’ customer journey map, creating client / user personas, conducting interviews and research, analysing identified pain-points and moments that matter, and looking for external benchmarks and inspirations.
 You explore multiple alternative design options before picking and refining a particular direction, taking a customer perspective.
 Great design has the “wow” factor that makes services more appealing to users and products more desirable.
 Ultimately the goal is to synthesise discovery findings into compelling needs and insights and turn these in to actionable opportunities for further design, development and delivery.
 It is a collaborative effort on the cross-road of disciplines that aims to deliver innovative, tangible ideas that leading to a new client experience proposition.
 The customer journey mapping, service blue-prints, prototypes, are just a very few tools widely adopted by design thinking practice.